3/14/2013

 Daddy's heart beats on into it's eightieth year, a milestone I tearfully celebrate with the little girl I once was.
 Our relationship with my father didn't end overnight in an exchange of angry words, and the slam of a door.
 It slipped away like water through the fingers of a cupped hand.

-Did he just forget who I was?
-I tried to remind him, but he didn't recognize his child in the face of the adult I'd become.
+I accept responsibility for the role I played in the disintegration of our relationship, but still I wonder, did Daddy just forget who I was?
+I tried to remind him that I was still here, but he didn't seem to recognize the face of his child in the adult I'd become.
 I could speculate forever on the whys and wherefores, but in the end, only God knows what's in a man's heart.

 For most of my life, my father made me feel loved, and for that I will always be grateful.